- Register Online

 - James Park Gardens, south of Oakton between McCormick Blvd. and Dodge Ave.
 This is a locked site.
 In addition to full and half plots, this site has 4 raised beds.

 - Twiggs Canal Gardens, by the intersection of Bridge and Simpson, on the south side of North Shore Channel in Twiggs Park.
 This site has full and half plots and eight raised beds.

 - McCormick Gardens, at McCormick Blvd. and Bridge St., across the street from the Ecology Center.
-In addition to full and half plots, this site has 1 wheelchair-accessible raised bed.
+This site has full and half plots.

 Half Plot (approx. 200 square feet): $42.50 for all sites, plus community garden service

 Raised bed (Twiggs): $38.00, plus community garden service

 Raised bed (James Park): $25.00, plus community garden service

 The raised beds are approximately 20 inches off the ground for ease of use.
 Fee assistance is available to qualified Evanston residents.

 For more information, gardeners can contact Mary Jaminski at email@example.com or call 847.448.8256.